tranarchy/simpleoverlay/README.md

 <img width=49% src="https://github.com/user-attachments/assets/0c1bcac4-fa1c-44ab-aa32-97ec810f5040" />
 </p>

-<p align="center">OpenGL performance overlay for Linux and *BSD</p>
+<p align="center">OpenGL performance overlay for Linux, macOS and *BSD</p>

 ## About

-simpleoverlay is an OpenGL performance overlay for Linux and *BSD written in C
+simpleoverlay is an OpenGL performance overlay for Linux, macOS and *BSD written in C

-It supports the GLX and EGL OpenGL interface
+It supports the CGL, GLX and EGL OpenGL interface

 ## Configuration